micropython/micropython/docs/library/uos.rst

 but an actual block device class must implement the methods described below.

-A concrete implementation of this class will usually allow access to the memory-like functionality a piece of hardware (like flash memory).
+A concrete implementation of this class will usually allow access to the memory-like functionality of a piece of hardware (like flash memory).
 A block device can be formatted to any supported filesystem and mounted using ``uos`` methods.